GainorB/gradeCodePens/README.md

 ## TO RUN

-1.  npm i or npm install dependencies
+1.  npm i or npm install

 ## THEN